Jean Giraud: Pilote (1963–1974)

-The Lieutenant Blueberry character, whose facial features were based on those of the actor Jean-Paul Belmondo, was created in 1963 by Charlier (scenario) and Giraud (drawings) for Pilote.
-While the Fort Navajo series had originally been intended as an ensemble narrative, it quickly gravitated towards having Blueberry as its central figure.
-His featured adventures, in what was later called the Blueberry series, may be Giraud's best known work in native France and the rest of Europe, before later collaborations with Alejandro Jodorowsky.
-The early Blueberry comics used a simple line drawing style similar to that of Jijé, and standard Western themes and imagery (specifically, those of John Ford's US Cavalry Western trilogy, with Howard Hawk's 1959 Rio Bravo thrown in for good measure for the sixth, one-shot title "The Man with the Silver Star"), but gradually Giraud developed a darker and grittier style inspired by, firstly the 1970 Westerns Soldier Blue and Little Big Man (for the "Iron Horse" story-arc), and subsequently by the Spaghetti Westerns of Sergio Leone and the dark realism of Sam Peckinpah in particular (for the "Lost Goldmine" story-arc and beyond).
-With the fifth album, "The Trail of the Navajos", Giraud established his own style, and after both editorial control and censorship laws were loosened in the wake of the May 1968 social upheaval in France - the former in no small part due to the revolt key comic artists, Giraud chief among them, staged a short time thereafter in the editorial offices of Dargaud, the publisher of Pilote, demanding and ultimately receiving more creative freedom from editor-in-chief René Goscinny (Note: "On his part in the uprising at Pilote Giraud said in 1974, 'It was shit, absolute shit ... !
+The early Blueberry comics used standard Western themes and imagery (specifically, those of John Ford and Howard Hawk.
+Gradually Giraud developed a darker and grittier style inspired by the 1970 Westerns Soldier Blue and Little Big Man (for the "Iron Horse" story-arc), and the Spaghetti Westerns of Sergio Leone and the dark realism of Sam Peckinpah (in particular (for the "Lost Goldmine" story-arc and beyond).
+With the fifth album, "The Trail of the Navajos", Giraud established his own style.
+After the May 1968 social upheaval in France, Giraud and other key comics artists staged a protest in the editorial offices of Dargaud, the publisher of Pilote, demanding and ultimately receiving more creative freedom from editor-in-chief René Goscinny (Note: "On his part in the uprising at Pilote Giraud said in 1974, 'It was shit, absolute shit ... !
 I got ulcers at the publisher, they behaved horribly.
 They are all - and I weigh my words carefully - pigs and assholes.
 The way they treated their artists - who provided them with their bread and butter in the first place - was despicable, inexcusable.
 There was no social insurance, no retirement plans, etc. I know people who wound up in unbearable circumstances, who were fired and ended up in dire straits ...
 It was not a particularly bright thing to do on the publisher's part, they should have nurtured their stable of artists instead, if only for strategic reasons.
 In May '68 we, together with the union, convened a meeting to which we invited the responsible editors.
 But it was only Goscinny who showed up.
 There he stood, entirely alone, before an agitated mob who went after him, instead of conducting a dialog, discussing the problems.
 I was one of them, and ripped into him mercilessly.
 He was previously led to believe in private, that we all could come to some sort of arrangement together, and now he had to take all this abuse.
 There were even some guys who called him names and threatened him.
 Goscinny really found himself in an awful situation.
 He took it very hard, and I can not blame him, it was simply unjustified.
 I believe that he has never been able to put it behind him ...
 We demanded answers, proposals, improvements from him.
 But you cannot expect that from a man like Goscinny: Every attack hurt him deeply, had him choking on it, had him freeze ...
 Ever since, Goscinny distrusted his co-workers, especially me, because I was the only representative of the Pilote team, whose interests I represented.'") - the strip became more explicitly adult, and also adopted a thematically wider range.
-The first Blueberry album penciled by Giraud after he had begun publishing science fiction as Mœbius, "Nez Cassé" ("Broken Nose"), was much more experimental than his previous Western work.
+The first Blueberry album penciled by Giraud after he had begun publishing science fiction as Mœbius, "Nez Cassé" ("Broken Nose"), was more experimental than his previous Western work.
 While the editorial revolt at Dargaud had effectively become the starting point of the emancipation of the French comic world, Giraud admitted that it also had caused a severe breach in his hitherto warm relationship with the conservative Goscinny, which never fully mended.